Classic-Fortress/server-qwprogs/README.md

 New features
 ------
 * scout has "new" flash grenades - localinfo fo_flash on (default off)
-* ability to set client side min and max flash amounts - localinfo minflash x/localinfo maxflash x (number as a percentage - 1.5 = 150%)
+* ability to set client side min and max flash amounts - setinfo minflash x/localinfo maxflash x (number as a percentage - 1.5 = 150%)
 * localinfo quad_roles 1 enables the use of quad roles.
 Only works in quad mode: Blue gets the "attack" role first and Red gets the "defence" role.
     These roles can be configured by adding the "att_" and "def_" prefix to localinfo settings.
 Only detpipe_limit, respawn_time, gren limits and class limits are currently supported.
     Use `cmd showroles` to see the current configuration.